Skip to content

 Safetensors Via convert Via convert Native Native

-Model discovery Manual Built-in Manual Manual
+Model library / pull Manual Built-in Manual Manual

 GPU memory mgmt Manual Auto Auto Auto

-Multi-model Yes Yes Yes Yes
+Multi-model Yes (multiple server instances) Yes (LRU swap) Yes Yes

 Speculative decode Yes No Yes Yes